seanngpack/Seans-Portfolio/src/pages/3D-printed-robotic-arm/index.md

 title: 3D Printed Robotic Arm
 date: "2015-05-01T22:12:03.284Z"
 featuredImage: "./featured-image.jpg"
 excerpt: "A 3D printed robotic arm that I built myself.
 I later formed a group to bring it to the next level."
+background: "I made this robotic arm during winter break of 2017.
+I utilized my
+          design skills, part sourcing abilities, and programming to make this project come together."
 tag: featured
 ---

+# SolidWorks design

 This is my first post on my new fake blog!
 How exciting!
 I'm sure I'll write a lot more interesting things in the future.

 Oh, and here's a great quote from this Wikipedia on